ryanh7/csdr/README.md

 The project was only tested on Linux.
 It has the following dependencies: `libfftw3-dev`

-If you compile on ARM, please edit the Makefile and tailor `PARAMS_NEON` for your CPU.
+The compilation requires a working autoconf / automake setup.
+You'll need the following packages (for Debian): `build-essential autoconf automake libtool pkg-config`

 To run the examples, you will also need <a href="http://sdr.osmocom.org/trac/wiki/rtl-sdr">rtl_sdr</a> from Osmocom, and the following packages (at least on Debian): `mplayer octave gnuplot gnuplot-x11`

-If you compile `fftw3` from sources for use with `libcsdr`, you need to configure it with 32-bit float support enabled:
+If you compile `fftw3` from sources for use with `libcsdr`, you need to configure it with 32-bit float support and shared libaries enabled:

-    ./configure --enable-float
+    ./configure --enable-float --enable-shared

-(This is for `fftw3`, not `libcsdr`.
-You do not need to run the configure script before compiling `libcsdr`.)
+(This is for `fftw3`, not `libcsdr`.)

 Credits
 -------